 Your Valuables

-Please leave your valuables at home, including cell phones, iPads and laptops.
+Please leave your valuables at home, including cell phones, iPads, and laptops.
 The hospital is not responsible for them while you are here.
+Where possible, we encourage patients to send personal belongings home with a trusted family member or friend for safekeeping.

 Electrical Appliances, etc.

-Appliances which are not in good working order may present a fire hazard or an electrical hazard.
-The following personal devices are NOT permitted in the hospital:
+Appliances which are not in good working order may present a fire or electrical hazard.
+The following personal devices are not permitted in the hospital:

-All allowable electrical equipment must be checked by our Biomedical Engineering Department to ensure that they are in good working order
+All allowable electrical equipment must be checked by our Biomedical Engineering Department to ensure it is in good working order.